 A WAY Alliance mentor meets one-on-one with their matched youth on a regular basis to set goals, offer guidance, and develop a relationship.
 The mentor’s responsibilities include the following:

-- A mentor meets with their youth for at least eight hours a month, which can be spread over two or three match meetings per month.
+- A mentor meets with their youth for at least four hours a month, which can be spread over two or more match meetings per month.
 The mentor is responsible for setting up those match meetings with their youth as well as transporting them to and from the match meetings.
 The focus of these meetings is to cultivate the mentor’s relationship with their mentee, so activities should reflect that goal.
 This means that doing activities that don’t allow for talking may not be ideal—such as watching a movie together in a theater.
 That doesn’t mean that going to see a movie isn’t an appropriate match activity, but it does mean that it should probably not be the only thing they ever do together.
 Scheduling activities that allow the mentor and mentee to talk is important.